sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ### Testing Requirements/Design

 Same as regular LAG testbed.
-LAG Configures LACP in fast mode, run sonic_installer upgrade_docker --warm teamd docker-teamd.gz -y on DUT will not cause link flapping or any traffic loss.
+LAG Configures LACP in fast mode.

+* Running the warm_restart upgrade_docker or rollback command on the DUT is not expected to cause link flapping or traffic loss.

+* During warm_restart process, down the physical link，the LAG status is not expected to be mess.
 #### Unit Test cases

 #### System Test cases